 Important: Mobil EAL EnviroSyn 46H is the only synthetic biodegradable fluid approved by Toro.
 This fluid is compatible with the elastomers used in Toro hydraulic systems and is suitable for a wide-range of temperature conditions.
 This fluid is compatible with conventional mineral oils, but for maximum biodegradability and performance the hydraulic system should be thoroughly flushed of conventional fluid.
-The oil is available in 19 L (5 US gallon) containers or 208 L (55 US gallon) drums from your Mobil distributor.
+The fluid is available in 19 L (5 gallon) containers or 55 gallon drums from your Mobil Distributor.

-Note: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
-A red dye additive for the hydraulic system oil is available in 20 ml (0.67 oz) bottles.
-One bottle is sufficient for 15 to 22 L (4 to 6 US gallons) of hydraulic fluid.
+Important: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
+A red dye additive for the hydraulic system fluid is available in 20 ml (2/3 oz) bottles.
+One bottle is sufficient for 15 to 22 L (4 to 6 gallons) of hydraulic fluid.
 Order Part No. 44-2500 from your authorized Toro distributor.
-Do not use this red dye with biodegradable fluids.
+This red dye is not recommended for use with biodegradable fluids.
 Use food coloring.